fnmdx111/LHC_Detector/README.md

 # LHC Detector with Optical Fiber Scintillator
-contributors: Xie, Qiuchen, Dr. Ugur Akgun (Coe College)
+contributors: Dr. Ugur Akgun, Qiuchen Xie

 ##Description
 (this description is only for update before July 13)